nschoe/hpm/README.md

 - create an new entry book and a master password : hpm -i, --init (a master password is the only password you will have to remember to manage your passwords, a book is the (encrypted) list of passwords)
-- adding a new password : hpm -a, --ass <service> <user> (you will be prompted for the password you want to add to that service)
+- adding a new password : hpm -a, --add <service> <user> (you will be prompted for the password you want to add to that service)
 - extracting a password for a service : hpm -e, --extract <service>
+[<user>] (can be omitted if only one user)
 - deleting a stored password : hpm -d, --delete <service>
 - listing your services for which you have a stored password : hpm -l, --list

 Changelog
 =========
+- April 7, 2014
+    - Added support for several entries for the same service

-- March 26, 2014
+- April 2, 2014
-    - Project initialization.
-I am going back to Haskell, and this is a recover project.
-Looks awesome.
-    - Verification of existing ~/.hpm/ folder and create it if non existing
-    - Asking for master password and checking if a corresponding entry book is associated
+    - Removed SHA512-hasing of master passwords as it throws some problems for now.
+It doesn't really matter much : the library file is already encrypted, so the master passwords never appear in plain text
+    - Implemented hiding of characters when typing passwords
+    - Now the password is stored in the clipboard when extracted, not printed on screen anymore

-- March 28, 2014
+- March 31, 2014
-    - Initialization of new library books is working : several books can be created with different master passwords, and hpm warns the user if he is trying to create a book with the same master password
-    - Implemented reset of a new entry book : deletes all passwords in the entry book associated with his master password
+    - Implemeted SHA512-hashing of master passwords to store the hash in the book library

 - March 29, 2014
     - Adding a new entry in one's book is working with the limitation